epfl-ada/ada-2023-project-abcd5/README.md

 We also explored which character type associates best with which genre.
 Finally, we used the OLS method in linear regression,we employed the OLS method in linear regression, to  help us determine whether character names or character types have a stronger influence on a movie's rating.

-old ones:
-need to keep??

-#### 5. Natural Process Learning (NLP)
-We use NLP techniques to analyze the movie plots to determine what makes a good plot in terms of predicting a good average rating.
-We start by preproccessing the plots by removing special characters, removing stop words and lemmatizing/stemming words.
-We then created a bag-of-words matrix and trained a linear-regression model with average movie rating as target.
-We then looked at the cooeficient for each word to determine the importance of each words in regards to the average movie rating.
-Next steps are to use more data, more complex models like introducing regression or training neural nets.
-We will also explore word embeddings as an alternative to bag-of-words and then finally properly test the models and see if it is possible to determine if a plot can predict a movie rating.

-??

 # Proposed timeline

 *   05.11.23 : Data preprocessing and dataset creation